As Electoral Act Amendment Bill Awaits Presidential Assent

 The Passage of the Bill

-The Senate President, Ahmad Lawan and the Speaker of the House, Hon.
-Femi Gbajabiamila had last month constituted a conference committee to meet and harmonise the differences in the Senate and House versions of the Bill.
+President of the Senate, Dr Ahmad Lawan and the Speaker of the House, Hon.
+Femi Gbajabiamila had last month constituted a conference committee to meet and harmonise the differences in the Senate and House versions of the bill.
 The lawmakers re-amended certain aspects of the Bill contained in Clauses 43, 52, 63 and 87, respectively.

-In his presentation, the Senate Leader, Yahaya Abdullahi, who chaired the Conference Committee said the Bill when passed by the National Assembly, and subsequently assented into law by the President, would regulate the conduct of Federal, State and Area Councils in the Federal Capital Territory Elections.
+Presenting the harmonised position to the Red Chamber, the Senate Leader, Senator Yahaya Abdullahi, who chaired the Conference Committee said the bill when passed by the National Assembly, and subsequently assented into law by the president, would regulate the conduct of federal, state and area councils in the Federal Capital Territory Elections.

 He disclosed that the Conference Committee at its retreat had considered and adopted twenty-one clauses in the bill.